 Nonetheless, when you visit this dargah, you will primarily encounter believers of the Islamic faith.

 There is no admission price; however, donations are welcome.
 A portion of the Trust’s income is used to maintain Madrasas (Islamic schools) and provide scholarships.

 Auto rickshaws operate exclusively in Mumbai’s suburbs and will not travel to Haji Ali.
 When getting into the city from the suburbs, one must take a different form of transit than Mahim / Sion.

 Local trains are one of the most convenient ways to Reach Haji Ali since it is well connected.
 One must get off the Western line at Mahalakshmi Station or Mumbai Central Station, whereas one must get off on the Central (Main) line at Byculla Station and take a B.E.S.T. bus or taxi to the destination.

-> Haji Ali is also well-connected to the rest of Mumbai via the arterial route that connects the southern suburbs with the western suburbs.
-In order to get to Haji Ali from the airport or the Western Suburbs, one must travel along with L. J. Road, Shivaji Park, Prabhadevi, Worli, or via the Sea-link to Worli, and then along Lala Lajpat Rai Marg (also known as Hornby Vellard) until they reach Haji Ali.
+Haji Ali is also well-connected to the rest of Mumbai via the arterial route that connects the southern suburbs with the western suburbs.
+To get to Haji Ali from the airport or the Western Suburbs, one must travel along L. J. Road, Shivaji Park, Prabhadevi, Worli, or via the Sea-link to Worli, and then along Lala Lajpat Rai Marg (also known as Hornby Vellard) until they reach Haji Ali.

-> The B.E.S.T. bus transports
+The B.E.S.T. bus transports